-In case the light of the Xbox Button keeps blinking, its a paring issue.
-To re-connect Wireless Xbox One controller you can either use a USB cable to connect it back with your console or use the Pairing buttons on the console and the controller together to re-connect.
+In case the light of the Xbox Button keeps blinking, it’s a paring issue.
+To re-connect Wireless Xbox One controller you can either use a USB cable to connect it back to your console or use the Pairing buttons on the console and the controller together to re-connect.

 In case none of this help, it might be time to buy a new one!
 If your Xbox Button at least blinks, you still have a chance that your controller has some minor issue.
-However, if it doesn’t turn on at all, even when you connect it with the USB cable, there is no hope.
+However, if it doesn’t turn on, even when you connect it with the USB cable, there is no hope.